Dipak Bardolikar

 Musaji Isapji Hafesji (23 November 1925 – 12 December 2019), popularly known by his pen name Dipak Bardolikar, was a Gujarati poet, writer and journalist.
 Born and educated in Bardoli, he was involved in the Indian independence movement.
-He moved to Karachi in Pakistan after the partition of India.
-After returning to India in 1960s, he was deported by the Government of India to Pakistan.
-After working for a brief period in East Pakistan, he moved to Karachi.
-He worked with several Gujarati dailies published from Karachi including Gujarati edition of Dawn.
+Following the partition of India in 1947, he moved to Karachi, Pakistan.
+After returning to India in the 1960s, he was deported by the Government of India to Pakistan.
+After working for a brief period in East Pakistan, he moved to Karachi where worked with several Gujarati-language dailies published from Karachi including the Gujarati edition of Dawn.
 He is widely recognised for his contribution to the diasporic Gujarati literature.
-He had published several works of poetry and history research.
-He also published his two-volume autobiography.
+He published several works of poetry and historical research along with two-volume autobiography.

 Biography

 Dipak Bardolikar was born on 23 November 1925 at Bardoli (now in Surat district of Gujarat, India) to Isapji (Yusuf).
 He was youngest among six siblings.
 His father died when he was six.
-He studied first two grades in Urdu, then three grades in Gujarati followed by in English medium school.
+He studied first two grades in Urdu, then three grades in Gujarati followed by English-medium school.
 After completing his primary education, he joined and matriculated from Bardoli Brahman Sarvajanik High School in Bardoli.
 He was interested in painting and boxing.
 He founded a gym with his friends.
 Later he joined the Indian National Congress and later Congress Sewa Dal in 1945 and participated in the Indian independence movement.
 After his opposition to leadership of Congress in Bardoli, he joined the All-India Muslim League.
-Following assassination of Mahatma Gandhi, he was arrested with other leaders of All-India Muslim League affiliated Muslim National Guards in Surat district and jailed for a month in Surat.
+Following the assassination of Mahatma Gandhi, he was arrested with other leaders of the All-India Muslim League-affiliated Muslim National Guards in Surat district and jailed for a month in Surat.
 He married Khadija from Wankaner in his early life.

-After release from jail and partition of India, he moved to Karachi, Pakistan with his elder brother Ibrahim for their tobacco business.
+After his release from jail and the partition of India, he moved to Karachi, Pakistan with his elder brother Ibrahim for their tobacco business.
 He worked as a school teacher from 1949 to 1953.
 He returned to India when the health of his wife Khadija deteriorated following death of their daughter.
 The Government of India declared him a foreigner and brought a case against him for overstay in 1955 but he won the case in court a year later.
 In 1958, his son Nazir Ahmad died and he separated from his wife.
 He also had two sons from this marriage who are in the UK.
 Later he was given the deportation order to leave India in 1961.
 He was not allowed to enter Pakistan because he was recognised as an Indian.
 He was later allowed to live in Pakistan after facing some difficulties.
 He moved to East Pakistan (now Bangladesh) and worked as an accountant in a firm M. E. Dadabhai and Sons for one and half years.
-He later married Fatima in 1961 and had two sons, Jamil Ahmad and Nadim Ahmad; and a daughter Nusratbanu.
+He later married Fatima in 1961; they had two sons, Jamil Ahmad and Nadim Ahmad, and a daughter, Nusratbanu.